Lighting 101: Pre-Visualizing Your Light

 It is easier than you think.
 Try it.

 Now, where will the light fall?
+What will be illuminated?
 That one is different, and is the main reason most people use modeling lights.
+And there is a really easy workaround to this question.

 You are already used to walking around a looking at your scene from a few different points of view to choose your camera angle.
 (You should be, anyway.)

-But, more importantly, when you are looking at the scene from your lighting angle, you see exactly what the light will see.
-Which, with a little practice, will eliminate your need for a modeling light.
+When you are looking at the scene from your light's position, you see exactly what the light will see.
+Makes sense, right?
+And with a little practice, this will eliminate your need for a modeling light.

-I know it may sound a little kooky.
+I know it may sound a little weird.
+But just try it.